albin-johansson/centurion/docs/pages/renderer.rst

 Font support
 ------------
 When rendering text, it's often needed to pass around fonts.
-As a result, this class provides an API for storing shared pointers to ``font`` instances.
-The fonts are stored in an internal map.
+As a result, this class provides an API for storing and managing ``font`` instances.
+The fonts are stored in an internal map, and is capable of using string identifiers that are hashed at compile-time as keys!

 Rendering text
 --------------
-There is no method for directly rendering text.
-Instead, use one of the ``text_`` methods for creating textures that contain a rendered piece of text, and subsequently render the textures when needed.
-Naturally, you should cache these textures instead of repeatedly creating and destroying them in your game loop.
+TODO...

 General information
 -------------------